 Consider the evidence already in market.
 When AI agents handle 80% or more of tier-1 support tickets autonomously, a company does not need 100 Zendesk seats.
 It needs five, or a platform fee.
 The same dynamic applies to compliance platforms, ERP instances, and every other category Thoma Bravo is positioning as protected.
 A hospital will not replace its billing compliance system with an unproven chatbot.
 It will, however, eliminate the reconciliation headcount operating that system once AI agents can perform that reconciliation reliably.

-This is the Biological Middleware problem in its most concentrated form.
+This is the Biological Middleware Tax in its most concentrated form.
+CPAG research estimates the near-term automatable portion of knowledge worker labor friction at $600 billion annually.
+That figure represents workers functioning not as professionals performing judgment work, but as human data transfer cables between systems that refuse to interoperate.
 Across every function where reconciliation time has been specifically measured, knowledge workers spend a minimum of 30% of their time on manual data tasks rather than the work they were hired to do.
 Finance teams spend 30 to 50% of their time at month-end close on reconciliation.
 Data scientists spend 70% of their time on data preparation.
 These workers are not using mission-critical software to create value.
 They are using it to manually compensate for the failure of systems to interoperate.

 When AI agents eliminate that layer, the seat count collapses regardless of how deeply embedded the underlying platform is.